Trudeau to shuffle cabinet ministers

-OTTAWA — Justin Trudeau will shuffle his front bench Wednesday to install the roster of ministers that will be entrusted with leading the Liberal team into next year's election.
+OTTAWA — Justin Trudeau will shuffle his front benches today to install the roster of ministers that will be entrusted with leading the Liberal team into next year's election.

-Insiders have also indicated there's a possibility Ottawa will appoint a minister dedicated to seniors.
+Insiders have indicated there's a possibility Ottawa will appoint a minister dedicated to seniors, a post that once existed in past federal cabinets.

 The mid-summer shakeup will give ministers a couple of months to get up to speed on their new portfolios before they return to Parliament this fall, and the Liberals will hope they can master their responsibilities ahead of the election.